Kent Keith has been focused on helping people find personal meaning since

 Dr. Keith is also the author of "The Universal Moral Code," a set of fundamental moral principles that can be found throughout the world.
 The Universal Moral Code is a reminder of the meaning that each of us can find by living our values and doing what's right.

-Dr. Keith's is the author of nine books.
-His most recent publications are The Case for Servant Leadership (Greenleaf Center for Servant Leadership, 2008); Have Faith Anyway: The Vision of Habakkuk for Our Times (Jossey-Bass, 2008); Servant Leadership in the Boardroom: Fulfilling the Public Trust (Greenleaf Center, 2011), and Morality and Morale: A Business Tale (Terrace Press, 2012).
+Dr. Keith is the author of ten books.
+His most recent publications include The Case for Servant Leadership (2008, revised in 2012); Have Faith Anyway: The Vision of Habakkuk for Our Times (2008); Servant Leadership in the Boardroom: Fulfilling the Public Trust (2011), Morality and Morale: A Business Tale (2012), and The Christian Leader at Work: Serving by Leading (2015).

-Dr. Keith is the CEO of the Greenleaf Center for Servant-Leadership.
+Dr. Keith is the President of Pacific Rim Christian University.
 He can be contacted at firstname.lastname@example.org.

 top of the page